 Later on, her writing in high school increased as she worked for the school’s newspaper.
 This opened the door for her journalism ambition.
 Before she graduated Leilehua High School, Kiyanna had positioned herself all the way to Copy Editor.
 Being in this position taught her time management, patience, and being able to work with others.

-Now, currently at CMU, she is apart of National Association of Black Journalists as the Director of Public Relations.
+Now, currently at CMU, she is apart of National Association of Black Journalists (NABJ).
 Along with her major, she feels this organization will open doors for her and help gain more experience as a writer.
 This gives her a platform to network with another journalists and media pursuers.
 Hopefully, they can see all she created on her own and admire her drive toward her goals in her career.

 Another hidden gift would be singing.
 Kiyanna remembers long car rides, singing along with her mom to gospel songs.
 Growing up in the church, she spent her time in choirs of all levels.
-Gradually , Kiyanna became a member of Christ Central Choir (C3), here on CMU campus.
+Kiyanna was also a formal member of Christ Central Choir (C3), a gospel organization on CMU campus.

 Music has always been apart of Kiyanna’s life.
 She believes there is no way she can escape from doing what she loves and her passion for it will merge both music and writing as she helps to build local artists’ careers, as well as her own.